An article for the Prometheus Society, Slovakia – 25 July 2005

 Likewise, we have no god to lay down the law and dictate how we should behave or what we should believe.
 Though we adopt (by definition) a naturalistic outlook and rely heavily on reason and scientific method to reach provisional truths, we can seek only to persuade others of the all-too-obvious virtues of this approach and have to accept that others – usually (and sadly) the majority – take other paths.

 It must therefore be basic for us to speak the language of human rights.
 If we want the right to think our own way, we must allow it for everyone and rely on our powers of persuasion to win others to our own views.
 We rely therefore on freedom of conscience and freedom of speech to be able to live as humanists in a world still substantially in thrall to religion and dogma.
-And we need to take full advantage of the protection that both the Universal Declaration and the European Convention of Human Rights give to beliefs as well as religions, where both the UN Human Rights Committee and the European Court of Human Rights have laid down that ‘beliefs’ includes not just lack of religious beliefs but also non-religious world-views such as Humanism.
+And we need to take full advantage of the protection that both the Universal Declaration and the European Convention of Human Rights give to non-religious beliefs as well as religions, where both the UN Human Rights Committee and the European Court of Human Rights have laid down that ‘beliefs’ includes not just lack of religious beliefs but also world-views such as Humanism.

 The consequence is that we not just accept but embrace a world of differences of belief and opinion, of disagreement and dispute.
 That ease of travel and the shrinking of distance makes it a world of migration and multi-ethnicity only adds to the diversity with which we have to cope.

 How should such a society organise itself?
-This is a modern question, for the diversity within societies us a modern phenomenon.
+This is a modern question, for the diversity within societies is a modern phenomenon.
 Traditionally in any society there was a dominant religion or philosophy, favoured or even enforced by the custom or the civil power.
 It may have been Confucianism in ancient China, Catholicism in mediaeval Europe or communism in twentieth century eastern Europe, but whether by custom, the inquisition or show trials the orthodoxy was enforced.
 Rarely was there a degree of explicit toleration (as in Moorish Spain) or any embrace of choice in belief (as briefly in Moghul India).

 In most of the modern world, minorities have been emancipated and given the right to dissent, but usually there is still a dominant belief, often legally recognised or favoured.
 Thus, in some countries there is an established church or a treaty or concordat giving privileges to Roman Catholics, in others (such as Belgium or Norway) the law favours a limited group of beliefs – say, Lutheran Christianity, Roman Catholic Christianity and Humanism.
 In others a political orthodoxy holds sway, even if coupled with a degree of freedom of individual belief.